aer0ss/aerofs/docs/conf_properties.md

 be sensitive information stored in this file such as service credentials, AeroFS clients should not be able to access this file.

+    last_smtp_verification_email=

+Internal use only.
+This property remembers the last email address the user used to send SMTP verification email.

     shared_folder_rules.readonly_external_folders=false

 Whether to enable read-only external folder rules.
 The system uses `internal_email_pattern`